Tinnitus: Prevention

 Prolonged exposure to loud sound or noise levels can lead to tinnitus.
-Custom made ear plugs or other measures can help with prevention.
+Custom made ear plugs or other measures may help with prevention.
 Employers may use hearing loss prevention programs to help educate and prevent dangerous levels of exposure to noise.
 Government organizations set regulations to ensure employees, if following the protocol, should have minimal risk to permanent damage to their hearing.

-Certain groups are advised to wear ear plugs to avoid the risk of tinnitus, such as that caused by overexposure to loud noises like wind noise for motorcycle riders.
+Certain groups are advised to wear ear plugs to avoid the risk of tinnitus, such as that caused by overexposure to loud noises such as wind noise for motorcycle riders.
 This includes military personnel, musicians, DJs, agricultural workers, and construction workers as people in those occupations are at a greater risk compared to the general population.

-Several medicines have ototoxic effects, which can have a cumulative effect that increases the damage done by noise.
-If ototoxic medications must be administered, close attention by the physician to prescription details, such as dose and dosage interval, can reduce the damage done.
+Several medicines have ototoxic effects, which can have a cumulative effect that increases the damage resulting from loud noise.
+If ototoxic medications must be administered, close attention by the physician to prescription details, such as dose and dosage interval, may reduce the amount of damage.